Cornmeal & Lime Cookies

 Another good thing about these cookies?!
 No chilling time!
 Which is my favorite!
 And if you’re like me and don’t like to wait for your cookies to chill either, then you HAVE to make my No Chill Brown Butter Chocolate Chip Cookies.
 They are my go

-Once the Cornmeal Cookies have baked and cooled, it’s time for the white chocolate drizzle.
-When melting white chocolate you want to go low and slow - so you can start this while the cookies are baking so it will be ready by the time they are cool.
+Once the Cornmeal Cookies have been baked and cooled, it’s time for the white chocolate drizzle.
+When melting white chocolate you want to go low and slow - so you can start this while the cookies are baking so they will be ready by the time they are cool.

-In a small saucepan, fill half way up with water and place on the stove on medium to medium-low heat.
-Place white chocolate chips or a bar in a glass bowl that fits over
+How to make one: In a small saucepan, fill halfway up with water and place on the stove on medium to medium-low heat.
+Place white chocolate chips or a bar in a glass bowl that fits over the

-- Once you have made your cookie dough, scoop onto a baking tray.
-The entire batch.
+- Once you have made your cookie dough, scoop out the entire batch and roll it into sugar then place it onto a baking tray lined with parchment paper.

-- Then place in the freezer for 30 - 60 minutes until the cookie dough balls are frozen.
+- Place in the freezer for 30 - 60 minutes until the cookie dough balls are frozen.

-- Transfer to a freezer safe ziplock bag and
+- Transfer to a freezer-safe ziplock bag and store for 6 months.

 - Total Time: 32 minutes